mtcockerell/DNS-Cache-Poison/README.md

 Upon running, the DNS resolver and upstream DNS server will start listening on port 53.

 ### Attack
 #### 1. Open another terminal and start the container `attacker`

 ```bash
 docker exec -it attacker bash
 ```
+#### 1.1.
+Examine the docker.compose.yml file; is the attacker inside or outside of the victims network?
+#### 1.2.
+Why might an attacker use cache poisoning instead of attacking the victim client directly?
 #### 2. Launch the attack script

 ```bash
 python attack.py google.com 10.20.30.4
 ```
+#### 2.1.
+How would you target the domain mail.tcu.edu?
+Take a screenshot of your command and results in the dns shell.
+#### 2.2.
+What would happent if you change the ip address in the command?
 #### 3. Impact

 ![](/screenshots/1.png)